Back To All

 Six Stories About Incredible Canine Heroes of the September 11th Terrorist Attacks

-Appollo was a German Shepherd, who worked with the first New York Police Department K-9 Urban Search and Rescue Team.
-Appollo and his handler, Pete Davis, arrived at the South Tower just 15 minutes after it collapsed, making them the first search-and-rescue dog team on site after the attacks.
+Apollo was a German Shepherd, who worked with the first New York Police Department K-9 Urban Search and Rescue Team.
+Apollo and his handler, Pete Davis, arrived at the South Tower just 15 minutes after it collapsed, making them the first search-and-rescue dog team on site after the attacks.

 The German Shepherd and his handler spent nearly 18 hours each day searching for survivors.

-During their search efforts, Appollo nearly lost his life to flames and falling debris.
+During their search efforts, Apollo nearly lost his life to flames and falling debris.
 By luck, he was soaking wet from falling in a pool of water and was narrowly missed by falling flames and debris.
 He went right back to work after his handler brushed some debris off of him.
-Appollo continued to work diligently until he showed signs of extreme exhaustion and required treatment.
+Apollo continued to work diligently until he showed signs of extreme exhaustion and required treatment.

 2. Ricky